CloudLabsAI-Azure/PowerApps-in-a-day/01_Power_Apps_Canvas_App.md

 13. Change the value of the Text field to: "Hello, " & User().FullName

       ![](images/pp18.png)
-    > **_Note_** _: All functions in Power Apps are case sensitive.
-As you start typing “User” you will see a drop-down of available choices.
-It is a good idea to pick from the autocomplete options.
-You will also notice help text at the top showing the required parameters, in this case, it requires no input parameters._

 14. Right-align the text in the label by selecting the **Align** and **Align Right** option in the **Home** tab on the ribbon.